Wes Montgomery: Legacy

+Tributes

 Stevie Wonder wrote two tributes to Montgomery: "Bye Bye World", which appeared on his 1968 album Eivets Rednow, and "We All Remember Wes", which George Benson recorded for his 1978 live album Weekend in L.A.

 In 1982, Bob James and Earl Klugh collaborated on a duet album and recorded the song "Wes" as a tribute to Montgomery on the album Two of a Kind.

 Guitarist Emily Remler released a tribute album to Montgomery in 1988, titled East to Wes.

 Pat Martino released Remember: A Tribute to Wes Montgomery in 2006.

 Eric Johnson paid tribute to Montgomery on his 1990 album Ah Via Musicom in a song titled "East Wes".